yyyylllj/l2/README.md

 If you do not want to train, 'mod_MNIST.pt' is a network which had been trained in 'Net on MNIST.py', download it, and use 'Net of MNIST has been trained.py' to test its accuracy.

+If you do not want to train, 'mod_CIFAR.pt' is a network which had been trained in 'Net on CIFAR.py', download it, and use 'Net of CIFAR has been trained.py' to test its accuracy.

 You can change four parameters in these two files.

 BC:the stepsize of trainset,always 64 or 32